TopoX84/SecureIPT/README.md

 ```

 Leave the settings as default unless you've changed your SSH port,
-Then you need to Google how to configure these programs.
+otherwise you need to Google how to configure these programs.

 ```
 sudo service denyhosts restart